CalDymos/nuki-restbridge/README.md

 - **Update Nuki Bridge and Lock time using NTP**: Enable to update the ESP32 time and Nuki Lock time every 12 hours using a NTP time server.
   >📘 **Note:** Updating the Nuki device time requires the Nuki security code / PIN to be set, see "[Nuki Lock PIN](#nuki-lock-pin)" below.
 - **NTP server**: Set to the NTP server you want to use, defaults to "`pool.ntp.org`".
 If DHCP is used and NTP servers are provided using DHCP these will take precedence over the specified NTP server.
+- **Enable encryption**: Enable Keypad Code Encryption (REST API & HAR), see "[Keypad Code Encryption](#keypad-code-encryption).
+- **Encryption multiplier**: Integer used to scramble the input.
+Must be coprime to the modulus.
+- **Encryption offset**: Fixed number added to the scrambled value.
+- **Encryption modulus**: Final result is calculated modulo this value.
+Should be ≥ 100000.

 ---